FlowFuse/website/src/blog/2022/10/db-migraton-01.md

 ## When

-The plan is to carry out this work at XX October 2022 at XX:XX UTC and the work should be complete in 2hr with the system being restored earlier if all is well.
+The migration will be on XX October 2022 at XX:XX UTC and is expected to take under 2 hours.
+The platform will be available as soon as the migration is complete.

+We will post updates during the migration period to our Twitter account [https://twitter.com/flowforgeinc](@FlowForgeInc).